 Not open to first-year students.
 Limited to 15 students.
 Enrollment requires attendance at the first class meeting.
-Omitted 2016-17.
-Professor Gordon.2015-16: Offered in Spring 2016
+Fall semester.
+Professor A. Gordon.2017-18: Offered in Fall 2017

 (Offered as HIST 439 [EU] and EUST 339) The course will explore a most intense and fascinating period in Russian history: the years 1890-1910.
 This period witnessed rapid urbanization and industrialization; the rise of professional and mass politics; first instances of modern terrorism and an intensification of nationalist struggles; imperialist ventures in Central Asia, Manchuria, and Korea; several revolutions and wars; and, above all, an unprecedented efflorescence of modernist culture in the late Russian Empire which was readily exported to and consumed in Europe.
 We will analyze these developments through a range of sources, including resources found at the Mead Art Museum.
 In addition to acquainting students with major developments in turn-of-the-century Russian Empire, the class will address contemporary scholarly debates that focus on concepts such as “modernity,” “self,” “discipline,” “knowledge,” “civil society,” and “nationalism.”
 Students will be required to complete an independent research paper.
 One class meetings per week.